alesr/alesr.github.io/_posts/2025-02-5-intentional-go-code.md

 The difference between these two functions is not only in the syntax but in the semantics.
 If you're feeling confused, think about it this way: syntax is how we write the code, and semantics is the meaning of the code.

 In the case of `foo1`, we are binding together how the variable is being initialized with the way it's being used in the code.
-This means that we are assuming the caller of the function is going to use the value of `f` as a pointer to a `Foo` struct.
+This means that we are assuming that who is initializing wants to use `f` as a pointer to a `Foo` struct.
 In some cases, this can be exactly what you want to do:

 ```go
 // Good - & groups with allocation